 Grant has continued to mount special exhibitions, hold the collection together and further build upon it as the museum’s Founding Director & Curator.
 Kirkland Museum opened to the public on April 2, 2003, displaying the works of Kirkland, his Colorado and regional colleagues and international decorative art.
 Since that time, the museum’s hours, programming and exhibitions have continued to expand, as have the museum’s collections which now total over 30,000 objects.

-In January 2014, Kirkland Museum announced plans to move the museum to a new building to be built at 12th Avenue and Bannock Street in Denver’s Golden Triangle Museum District.
-Vance Kirkland’s art school & studio building at 1311 Pearl is the heart of the Kirkland Museum experience and will be relocated to Bannock Street and oriented in the same direction.
-The new facility, scheduled to open fall 2017, is an opportunity to increase the public’s exposure to the museum’s three collection areas.
+In January 2014, Kirkland Museum announced plans to move the museum to a new building to be built at 12th Avenue and Bannock Street in Denver’s Golden Triangle neighborhood.
+Vance Kirkland’s studio & art school building at 1311 Pearl is the heart of the Kirkland Museum experience and will be relocated to Bannock Street and oriented in the same direction.
+The new facility, scheduled to open fall 2017, is an opportunity to increase the public’s exposure to the museum’s 3 collection areas.

 Profile of Hugh A. Grant